DJOUADI Abdou

 Functions :

-- University Professor (Section 33 Chemistry of Materials), Chemistry Department, Faculty of Science and Technology, Nantes University
+- Full Professor (Section 33 Chemistry of Materials), Chemistry Department, Faculty of Science and Technology, Nantes University

 - Scientific referent for the X-ray Diffraction platform of IMN’s PLASSMAT platform